-This is because the world can only deliver on its promise to provide temporary pleasure and momentary satisfaction but nothing of real substance.
-As a result, a person is left searching for something more, but they become lost because they can never find it.
+This is because the world can only deliver on its promise to provide temporary pleasure and momentary satisfaction, but nothing of real substance.
+As a result, a person is left searching for something more, but they become lost when they can never find it.
 The world provides a constant hunger that can never be satisfied.

 If we, as true followers of Jesus, are blessed to have an abundance of material things, then praise God.
 However, I don’t think the majority of us fall into that category.

 But that doesn’t mean that we’ve gotten the short-end of the stick or that we’re missing out on anything.
 Look at it this way — we have more opportunities to build trust and depend on God, which is something more valuable than silver and gold.